saucelabs/sauce-school/codelabs/Drafts/Module3_APITesting.md

 If you click on the **Input Set** section on the left you can see those same variables and the data.

-This is hugely important to allow the test to be easily run against any environment by replacing the variables.
+This is hugely important to allow the test to be easily run against any environment by replacing the vribles.

 <img src="assets/API3.02F.png" alt="Input Set" width="850"/>